Chuck Thomas Sportfishing

 King and Silver Salmon Fishing Trips and Cook Inlet Halibut

-If you want a guide service's expertise during the day and no set agenda in the evening, consider a trip with Chuck Thomas.
-After a day of guided fishing, if you still want to get more fishing in, you can head over to the Soldotna River Walk for some sockeye fishing.
-The evening is yours.
-Several package options are available.
-All ages and skill levels are welcome.
+After a day of guided fishing, if you still want to continue fishing, you can head over to the Soldotna River Walk for some sockeye fishing.
+The evening is yours to enjoy as you please.
+There are several package options available, and all ages and skill levels are welcome.

 Fresh and Saltwater Fishing Options.